phluentmed/event-scheduler/README.md

 Refer to [sched.scheduler](https://github.com/python/cpython/blob/3.8/Lib/sched.py) for the descriptions of the non-modified functions.

 ### Installing
 You should already have pip installed if you're using python > 3.4.
-If you don't please visit this [link](https://pip.pypa.io/en/stable/installing/) to install it.
+If you don't, please visit this [link](https://pip.pypa.io/en/stable/installing/) to install it.

 To install the always-on event scheduler, type the following command in the terminal.